MartinPellizzer/terrawhisper-compiler/articles/allium-sativum/botany/morphology.md

 These small flowers have a funnel-shaped appearance, with approximate dimensions of 5-6 mm (0.2-0.24 inches) in length and 4-5 mm (0.16-0.2 inches) in width.
 The color of garlic flowers typically ranges from white to pale purple.

+The following table shows in detail the morphological characteristics of Allium sativum flowers.

 | Characteristic | Description |
 | --- | --- |
 | Inflorescence Type  | Umbel (flat-topped cluster)  |